egovernment/egovernment.github.io/_how-to/part-a/101-change-the-name-of-a-service.markdown

 # Exercise

-Change the name of the Demo registration from "Register Demo" to "Register company".
+Change the name of the service from "Register Demo" to "Register company".

 Start with: